January 8, 2026

 9:30 - 10:30

-Washington’s Work to Improve Housing
+Moving Forward on Washington's Efforts to Improve Housing as Healthcare

 In the midst of tightened federal funding, Washington is ramping up state‑level investments and empowering local governments to improve housing access and availability.
 Panelists will highlight what cities and counties are doing—from adopting housing action plans and updating zoning to using incentives like local sales‑tax sharing to fund affordable and supportive housing.
 They will also examine landmark state reforms such as required “middle‑housing” zoning and reduced parking mandates to spur supply.